Sovereign funds of China: Significance

 Typically, sovereign wealth funds are mostly commodity based.
 They have often been established by commodity-exporting states, especially those which are rich in oil resources.
 These typical sovereign wealth funds are capitalized by the sovereign's national resources and help stabilize national budgets by weathering commodity price fluctuations.

 In contrast, China funds its sovereign funds through the state leveraging its financial and political resources.
 This includes capitalizing a fund through the issuance of new debt such as government bonds.
 Researcher Zongyuan Zoe Liu (while working at the US Council on Foreign Relations) coined the term "sovereign leveraged funds" to distinguish China's sovereign funds from the more typical commodity-based sovereign funds.
 She wrote: "A distinctive feature of SLFs is their funding scheme, which relies upon a series of complicated financial transactions, including debt issuances and other forms of financial leverage."
-Although China's sovereign funds are structured in the manner of private entities, they are state funded and their managers are appointed by the Communist Party.
+Although China's sovereign funds are structured in the manner of private entities, they are state funded and their managers are appointed by the Chinese Communist Party (CCP).

 China's sovereign funds also use state assets like foreign exchange reserves which are converted to riskier but potentially more profitable capital in the hands of the fund.

 China's sovereign funds have contributed capital to policy-oriented state financing institutions including the China Development Bank, the Silk Road Fund, and the Export–Import Bank of China.
 In turn, these policy financing institutions have played a major role in supporting the Belt and Road Initiative (BRI).
 Of China's sovereign funds, only the Silk Road Fund was capitalized with an explicit geo-economic mission (in the Silk Road Fund's case, supporting the BRI).